syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.MVC/events.md

 ## ValueChanged

 The rating control triggers the [ValueChanged](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_ValueChanged) event when the value of the rating is changed.
-The changed value is passed as the event argument.
+The `RatingChangedEventArgs` passed as an event argument provides the details when value is changed.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}